Shots fired from Egypt at Israeli troops, none hurt

 Mubarak was succeeded by Mohamed Mursi of the Muslim Brotherhood, which is ideologically hostile to the Jewish state and linked to the Hamas Islamists who run the Gaza Strip, a Palestinian territory that also abuts Sinai.

-Israeli Prime Minister Benjamin Netanyahu said in April that Sinai was becoming a lawless "Wild West," but his government has since signalled more confidence in the new Egyptian government's ability to restore order.
+Israeli Prime Minister Benjamin Netanyahu said in April that Sinai was becoming a lawless "Wild West," but his government has since signaled more confidence in the new Egyptian government's ability to restore order.

 Last month, gunmen whom the Israeli military said crossed into Israel from Sinai fired on Israelis building a barrier on the border, killing one worker before soldiers shot dead two of the attackers.